COVID-19 pandemic in the Philippines: September to November 2020

-On September 11, President Duterte signed Republic Act No. 11494 or the Bayanihan to Recover as One Act into law.
-President Duterte then extended the period of the state of calamity until September 2021, through his Proclamation No. 1021 filed on September 18.
+On September 11, President Duterte signed Republic Act No. 11494, or the Bayanihan to Recover as One Act, into law, providing additional funds to mitigate the pandemic's economic impact.
+He extended the state of calamity until September 2021 through Proclamation No. 1021, filed September 18.

-The IATF-EID also announced on September 18 that all cemeteries, columbariums, and memorial parks nationwide will be closed from October 29 to November 4 to prevent social gatherings traditionally conducted as part of the All Saints' Day observance.
-This is similar to the proposal made by Metro Manila mayors few days prior.
+The IATF-EID announced on September 18 that all cemeteries, columbariums, and memorial parks nationwide will be closed from October 29 to November 4 to prevent social gatherings traditionally conducted as part of the All Saints' Day observance, similar to the proposal made by Metro Manila mayors few days prior.
+Filipinos adapted their rituals by visiting cemeteries early or observing at home.

-COVID-19 has spread to all provinces in the Philippines by September 28, when Batanes recorded its first case.
+COVID-19 had spread to all provinces in the Philippines by September 28, when Batanes recorded its first case.

 December 2020

-In mid-December, a new variant of SARS-CoV-2 known as Lineage B.1.1.7 was identified in the United Kingdom and is reportedly more contagious than earlier variants of the virus.
-This has led to several countries to restrict or ban travel from the United Kingdom, including the Philippines.
-The Philippines also banned travel from 19 other nations which has reported cases of more-infectious variants of SARS-CoV-2.
+In mid-December, a new, more contagious variant of SARS-CoV-2 known as Lineage B.1.1.7 was identified in the United Kingdom.
+This led to several countries restricting or banning travel from the United Kingdom, including the Philippines.
+The Philippines also banned travel from 19 other nations which reported cases of more infectious SARS-CoV-2 variants.

-The DOH announced in a briefing held in January 2021 that the U.K. variant is already in the Philippines as early as December 2020.
+The DOH announced at a briefing held in January 2021 that the UK variant arrived in the Philippines as early as December 2020.
 One of the samples collected by the health department on December 10 tested positive for the variant on January 21, 2021.